-- Eastern Section between the TOD and the Proposed Extension of South Lakes Drive and North of the DAAR: (Office, Industrial, Institutional and Mixed-Use, 0.5 to 1.0 FAR) This area includes low-rise office buildings and surface parking lots located east of Samuel Morse Drive and west of the proposed South Lakes overpass.
-The existing site is surrounded by approved, mixed-use development in the Wiehle Station East TOD area.
-See Figure 6: Wiehle Transit Station Area, Reston East located North and South of the DAAR. - Reston East Sub-District South of the DAAR Non-TOD: (Office, Industrial and Institutional) Development on the south side of the DAAR consists of office and industrial uses with support services located in 2-5 story buildings.
-Most buildings have both surface and structured parking.
+Figure 6: Wiehle Transit Station Area, Reston East located North and South of the DAAR

+• Reston East Sub-District South of the DAAR - Non-TOD: (Office, Industrial and Institutional)

+Development on the south side of the DAAR consists of office and industrial uses located in 2-5 story buildings with support services.
+Most have both surface and structured parking.
 This district is planned to retain its employment activity focus, including office, light industrial, institutional and R&D uses up to 0.50 FAR.
 Provide for local-serving plazas, parks, and trails throughout the district to serve local leisure and recreation needs.
-Existing built and natural features in the vicinity of Sunrise Valley Drive provide an opportunity to create larger parks linked by trails and pedestrian facilities.
+Existing human-made and natural features in the vicinity of Sunrise Valley Drive provide an opportunity to create larger parks linked by trails and pedestrian facilities.
 This area is encouraged to include higher education facilities.
-Connect existing paths and roads to allow continuous movement from buildings in this area to the mixed-use TOD area closest to Wiehle Avenue without needing to travel on Sunrise Valley Drive and adjacent sidewalks. - Sunset Hills District, North of the DAAR Non-TOD: (Mixed-Use Retail, Office and Residential)
+Connect existing paths and roads to allow continuous movement from buildings in this area to the mixed-use TOD area closest to Wiehle Avenue without needing to travel on Sunrise Valley Drive and adjacent sidewalks.

+Sunset Hills District, North of the DAAR Non-TOD: (Mixed-Use - Retail, Office and Residential)

 This district includes Plaza America and the area north of Sunset Hills Road, between Old Reston Avenue and American Dream Way.
 See Figure 7.
-The Sunset Hills District includes an existing multi-story office building and adjacent open space.
+The Sunset Hills District includes an existing multi- story office building and adjacent open space.
 This area also includes an option for residential use.
 Preserve the three ponds and connecting stream.
 In any proposal, include a pathway allowing public access to the ponds and open space.
 Retain and integrate substantial open space adjacent to the W&OD Trail.
 Provide small-scale recreational waysides (e.g., seating areas, playgrounds) near the W&OD in collaboration with NOVA Parks.